VladChat/luggage-scale/blog_src/content/posts/2025/10/hurricane-imelda-weakens-after-lashing-bermuda-as-a-category-2-storm-battery-les.md

 A: Rinse and dry metal components exposed to salt air, store the scale in a protective pouch, avoid drops, and periodically zero or test against a known weight.
 These simple steps preserve accuracy and lifespan.

 Q: Where can I learn more about choosing and using a battery-less luggage scale?
-A: Explore our detailed guide to the <a href="https://luggage-scale.com/battery-less-luggage-scale">battery-less luggage scale</a> and review our <a href="https://luggage-scale.com/blog/hurricane-travel-checklist">hurricane travel checklist</a> for packing strategies tailored to storm-season travel.
+A: Explore our detailed guide to the <a href="https://luggage-scale.com/battery-less-luggage-scale">battery-less luggage scale</a> and review our hurricane travel checklist for packing strategies tailored to storm-season travel.